Is It Worth It? Taxpayers, Officials Weigh In On Cost Of Recall Election

-“It seems like a better use of money to hold onto it and wait for the real election,” said Sacramento resident, Greg PageREAD MORE: Homicide In Lake Tahoe Basin Leaves Sheriff’s Department Without Answers
+“It seems like a better use of money to hold onto it and wait for the real election,” said Sacramento resident, Greg PageREAD MORE: 2nd Round Of $50K Winners In California’s Vaccine Lottery To Be Chosen On Friday

 Some taxpayers believe the cost is too high to hold a special election.